 - 9 write-ups = 1-year suspension from childcare.

 Biting (ages 3+)

-- 1st occurrence: written warning and parent conference with President & CEO, Tamika Johnson and child sent home from the center.
+- 1st occurrence: written warning and parent conference with President, Tamika Johnson and child sent home from the center.

 - 2nd occurrence--write up with a 3-day suspension